 Improvements are effective for annual reporting periods beginning on or after 1 January 2022.
 Earlier application is permitted for all.

-The Bank is in the process of assessing the impact of the amendments on financial position or performance of the Bank.
+The amendments are not applicable for the Bank and will not have an impact on the financial position or performance of the Bank.